Synonym(s)

 - Erythema exsudativum multiforme

-- pityriasis lichenoides et varioliformis
+- Pityriasis lichenoides et varioliformis

 - Pityriasis lichenoides chronica

-- Leucocytoclastic vasculitis (see below vasculitis)
+- Leukocytoclastic vasculitis (see vasculitis below)

-- Chronic pigment purpura
+- Chronic pigmentary purpura

-- Id reactions to candidoses or trichophytes
+- Id reactions to candidiasis or trichophytiasis

 - Unilateral laterothoracic exanthema